 Across Healthier Lancashire and South Cumbria there is evidence of great work in place already supporting personalised care, and this has been reflected in our region being chosen by NHS England as a personalised care demonstrator site.
 We want to develop this work further, learning from what is working well and creating partnerships within our health and care system, our local populations, and communities to ensure all our residents are receiving personalised care.

-Pritti Mehta, Head of Personalised Care for the North region at NHS England explains what Personalised Care is.
+Pritti Mehta, Head of Personalised Care for the North region at NHS England and NHS Improvement explains what personalised care means to her.

 On 14 March 2019, we celebrated the very first international Social Prescribing Day with a new blog and video from Linda Vernon.